-Journals must be submitted to the course Google Classroom page (CLASS CODE: aveliyf: https://classroom.google.com/c/NDg1NzI4ODc4OTky?cjc=aveyilf) (preferred) or in case of glitches or other difficulties they may be submitted in PDF or DOCX format electronically to erik.liddell@eku.edu or they may be delivered on a flash drive in PDF or DOCX format, or they may be submitted in hard copy.
-Handwritten journals are also acceptable so long as they are entirely legible.
+Journals must be submitted to the course Google Classroom page (CLASS CODE: awltt43 / Invite link: https://classroom.google.com/c/Njc4NTAxNTc0NjYw) (preferred) or in case of glitches or other difficulties they may be submitted in PDF or DOCX format electronically to erik.liddell@eku.edu or they may be delivered on a flash drive in PDF or DOCX format, or they may be submitted in hard copy.
+Handwritten journals or pictures thereof are also acceptable so long as they are entirely and readily legible.

 Students must participate in all classes.
 Graded quizzes may be given on any class day's material.